open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/bradlet.md

 ## Skills / Projects:

 I am comfortable with C++, C, Java, python, haskell, and I have a little experience with smallTalk and Ruby.
-I enjoy programming in C++ the most on my own.
+Though I enjoy programming in C++ the most on my own.

 I am currently working on an open-source tree data structure library for my open-source software development class.
 I have always loved memory management, data structures and efficient algorithms.